 God is all-powerful because He is sovereign.

 God is self-sufficient and self-sustaining.
 He has no need of anything, including us.
-Yet He finds it a good thing to work through us to accomplish His master plan.
-So why are we too often guilty of trying to define God, stuffing Him inside a box we label and think we control?
+Yet He finds it a good to work through us to accomplish His master plan.
+So why are we guilty of trying to define God, stuffing Him inside a box we label?
+Why do we too often treat Him like a genie in a bottle?
 Let’s not kid ourselves.
-God’s power diminishes any we think we have.

 “Left to ourselves we tend immediately to reduce God to manageable terms,” notes Tozer.
 “We want to get Him where we can use Him, or at least know where He is when we need Him.
 We want a God we can in some measure control.”

 God is sovereign because He is completely holy and just.